In Search of the Missing Fundamental: by Richard K. Jones

 5) mechanical loss in the frame and external parts

 Copper being an excellent conductor of heat tends to equalize and maintain the temperature of the internal/external air masses more efficiently than other popular bowl materials, which can actually act as insulators – e.g., fiberglass or aluminum.
 The best conductor of thermal energy is silver.
-Perhaps this is why many of the court timpani from the 16th and 17th centuries were made of silver as they were thought to sound as well as look better than their copper counterparts.
+Silver bowls in court settings were primarily chosen for visual impact and ceremonial prestige; any thermal or acoustic advantage would have been secondary, though players may have perceived differences in sound.

 In the United States, copper sheet is traditionally bought and sold by the pound.
 The thickness of the sheet is measured in ounces per square foot rather than by gauge, which describes the thickness of many other sheet metals.